 In case you didn’t know, amino acids play a key role in repairing skin damage.
 They also help make your skin stronger and maintain a healthy balance of bacteria(2).

 Real silk contains these because it's made from cocoons of the silkworm.
 The protein in these contains a lot of essential amino acids.

 One answer to your question on what is the best silk sleep mask?
 It gives you the beauty sleep you’ve always dreamed of.

 Here, we talk about what to look for in a silk sleep mask to get the benefits we listed above.

 From what we mentioned earlier, not all silk is created equal.
-Mulberry silk is the way to go, especially when it comes to eye masks.
+Here’s what you need to consider when choosing your eye mask.

 Lightweight yet durable

 Look for a silk mask that’s 100% blackout with eye cups.